-25th May marks a new dawn on data security practices across Europe when the General Data Protection Regulation (GDPR) comes into effect.
+25th May 2018 marked a new dawn on data security practices across Europe when the General Data Protection Regulation (GDPR) came into effect.

 There has been a lot of discussion about who controls and accesses data and who is responsible for ensuring data compliance.
 However, there is still some uncertainty as to the role marketers – both agency and in-house – occupy in terms of data responsibility.